yashar-naghdi/yashar-naghdi/README.md

 - Website: YasharNaghdi.com
 - Data Science, Product Design and Consultancy
 - This account serves as my new technical portfolio
-- Currently focused on the application of generative AI for a more personalized education experience.
+- Currently focused on the application of generative AI for developing personalized solutions.

 <!---
 yashar-naghdi/yashar-naghdi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.